Minxrod/PTC-EmkII/readme.md

 - F11: Disable/Enable keyboard
 - F12: Open debugger window

-KEYBOARD and INKEY$() are approximated by typing on the keyboard.
+INKEY$() is approximated by typing on the keyboard, and most characters should be typed as expected.
+Holding Alt should allow you to type codes in the upper half of the range.
+If you have a japanese keyboard layout/can type katakana, this should also work.

 The touch keyboard is partially functional, but the different keyboards are not yet implemented.

 ## Debugger